anthonypiccolo/markdown-cv/index.md

 *Role: Performance Executive*

-Provided client service, implementation and strategic direction for BMW, MINI, UNIQLO and Porter David Paid Search accounts.
+Provided client service, implementation and strategic direction for BMW, MINI, UNIQLO and Porter Davis Paid Search accounts.
 Liaised with Google account managers to ensure the best outcomes for clients were being achieved.
 Worked with other agency partners and  stakeholders to execute on campaigns across other channels.
-This might mean presenting a strategy to wider teams and responsing to briefs.
+This might mean presenting a strategy to wider teams and responding to briefs.

 `January 2016 - June 2017`
 **Columbus Agency**, South Melbourne, Victoria